 This will only take a moment.

 The Online MBA program from Seattle University is designed to offer a hands-on learning experience—even while studying remotely—and to connect you with contemporary business leaders who understand the value of purposeful and sustainable innovation.
-Throughout the program, you’ll explore the impact of ethical, people-centric business practices, and you will be challenged to apply this approach as you master all critical areas of operation, including marketing, finance, risk management, international business, negotiations, and more.
+Throughout the program, you’ll explore the impact of ethical, people-centric business practices, and you will be challenged to apply this approach as you develop cross-functional mastery of all critical areas of operation, including marketing, finance, risk management, international business, negotiations, and more.

 This course introduces the quantitative disciplines required for success in the Professional MBA program.
 These disciplines include: accounting, algebra and statistics.
 Students will learn the basics of each of these disciplines and how to apply principles from these disciplines in real world business situations.